seanreed1111/sql-recipes/recipes.md

 | KIT00372UK | garbage disposal |
 | KIT01729JP | microwave oven   |
 +------------+------------------+
-To sort rows by product serial number, use MID( ) to extract the middle five characters from the id values, beginning with the fourth: mysql> SELECT * FROM housewares ORDER BY MID(id,4,5);
+To sort rows by product serial number, use MID( ) to extract the middle five characters FROM the id values, beginning with the fourth: mysql> SELECT * FROM housewares ORDER BY MID(id,4,5);
 +------------+------------------+
 | id    | description   |